wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 ## Google+ API user`s post and activities retrieval test

-*Note: Using Python with Google+ API is frustrating especially if you have Xcode and other Python math and science packages previously installed.
+*Note: Using Python with Google+ API is frustrating especially if you other Python math and science packages previously installed.
 We spend so much time troubleshooting until finally we just need to re-install everything in a freshly formatted Mac.

 There is no real straightforward way to test Google+ API for fetching data, we have to go over several examples.
 For this project, we decided to use python scripting to later on integrate it with OpenFrameworks and three.js.